vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 ### Waku - protocol interactions

 There are many protocols that interact.
-Waku Relay protocol is based libp2p GossipSub for p2p messaging.
+Waku Relay protocol is based on libp2p GossipSub for p2p messaging.
 We have filter for bandwidth-restricted nodes to only receive subset of messages.
 Lightpush for nodes with short connection windows to push messages into network.
 Store for nodes that want to retrieve